-- 5. All parking is not required to be off-street parking.
+- exempt from the maximum parking standards. - 5.
+All parking is not required to be off-street parking.
 The use of shared and public parking is encouraged throughout the Downtown District. - 6.
 Single and multi-family homes may count garage spaces as off-street parking spaces.